Master of Science in Quantitative Economics

 Culminating Experience (0-6 units)

-Students may choose either the Written Comprehensive Examination or the Master’s Thesis and Oral Defense.
+Students may choose one of three options: the Written Comprehensive Examination, the Research Project, or the Master’s Thesis and Oral Defense.

 Written Comprehensive Examination